Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma: Introduction

 Then the Moser-Tardos algorithm terminates with probability 1. \end{theorem}

-We note that Theorem~\ref{var-assignment-thm} is superficially similar to the cluster-expansion criterion of \cite{bissacot}; the difference is that \cite{bissacot} requires $Y$ is an independent set of neighbors of $B$ (which is typically, although not always, a weaker condition than $Y$ being orderable to $B$).

-In \cite{harris2}, Harris also discussed a variety of combinatorial constructions based on Theorem~\ref{var-assignment-thm}, which appeared to lead to stronger bounds than had been shown using the standard LLLL or its variants.
-Harris also showed that Theorem~\ref{var-assignment-thm} was always stronger than certain commonly-used variants of the asymmetric LLLL and cluster-expansion criterion.

-It is not clear from \cite{harris2}, whether Theorem~\ref{var-assignment-thm} could truly be stronger than Shearer's criterion.
-Is is quite plausible, along the lines of \cite{kolipaka} and \cite{he}, that it truly takes advantage of extra information in the variable assignment LLLL.
-On the other hand it is quite plausible that the improvement given by Theorem~\ref{var-assignment-thm} is more along the lines of \cite{kolipaka2}, namely, it provides a more accurate and computationally efficient approximation to Shearer's criterion.
+Theorem~\ref{var-assignment-thm} is superficially similar to the cluster-expansion criterion.
+It is strictly stronger than the asymmeric LLLL and certain simplified forms of the cluster-expansion criterion.
+However, its relation to the Shearer criterion is not clear.
+It is quite plausible, along the lines of \cite{kolipaka, he}, that it truly takes advantage of extra information in the variable assignment LLLL.
+On the other hand it is quite plausible that Theorem~\ref{var-assignment-thm} is more along the lines of \cite{kolipaka2}, namely, it provides a more accurate and computationally efficient approximation to Shearer's criterion.

-We emphasize that Shearer's criterion is a general result concerning arbitrary probability spaces; one cannot hope to provide a stronger criterion than Shearer's \emph{for the level of generality to which the latter applies}.
-The strength of Theorem~\ref{var-assignment-thm} comes from the fact that it applies to a \emph{less general} setting (the variable assignment LLLL), which is nevertheless sufficiently general to encompass many applications in combinatorics.

 In this paper, we will construct a problem instance for which Theorem~\ref{var-assignment-thm} is satisfied, yet Shearer's criterion is violated.
-In other words, it is impossible to deduce the fact that $P(\overline {\mathcal B}) > 0$ based only on the probabilities and interdependency structure of the bad-events; it is necessary to take into account the decomposition of the bad-events into variables (as is provided by Theorem~\ref{var-assignment-thm}).
-In other words, we show that Harris's criterion can be stronger than Shearer's criterion.
+Thus, it is impossible to deduce the fact that $\Pr(\overline {\mathcal B}) > 0$ based only on the probabilities and interdependency structure of the bad-events; it is necessary to take into account the decomposition of the bad-events into variables (as is provided by Theorem~\ref{var-assignment-thm}).
+In other words, Theorem~\ref{var-assignment-thm} can be stronger than Shearer's criterion.

+We emphasize that Shearer's criterion concerns arbitrary probability spaces; one cannot hope to provide a stronger criterion than Shearer's \emph{for the level of generality to which the latter applies}.
+The strength of Theorem~\ref{var-assignment-thm} comes from its \emph{less general} setting (the variable assignment LLLL), which is nevertheless encompasses many applications in combinatorics.

+We also remark on other related criteria for the variable-assignment LLL setting.
+For instance, \cite{he,he2} derive certain convergence conditions in terms of the bipartite graph $H$ on vertex sets $\{1, \dots, m \}$ and $\mathcal B$ and an edge on $(i, B)$ when $i \in \text{var}(B)$, and \cite{he3} derives conditions in terms of the probabilities that certain neighboring bad-events hold simultaneously.